• Skip to primary navigation

 Mail Recipient Missing from Send to Menu in Windows 11/10

-If the “Mail Recipient” option is missing from the “Send to” menu, you won’t be able to easily attach files to email messages being sent from the computer.
+If the “Mail Recipient” option is missing from the “Send to” menu on your computer, you won’t be able to attach files to email messages being sent from the computer.

-In general, the most common reason for this issue is due to the Default Email Client not being set on the computer and the “Mail Recipient Shortcut” being deleted.
+In general, the most common reason for this issue is due to the Default Email Client not being set up on the computer or due to the “Mail Recipient Shortcut” being deleted.

 Mail Recipient Missing from Send to Menu in Windows